grafana/grafana-zabbix/docs/sources/reference/direct-db-connection.md

 ## Functions usage with Direct DB Connection

 There's only one function affecting the backend.
-This function is `consolidateBy`, which changes what data comes from the backend.
+This function is `consolidateBy`.
+It changes what data comes from the backend.
 Other functions still work on the client side and transform data that comes from the backend.
 So you should clearly understand that this is pre-aggregated data (by AVG, MAX, MIN, etc).